 The Communications Department assists Superintendent Dr. Kirt Hartzler and helps with district management and employees in interpreting public attitudes; identifies and helps shape district policies and procedures in the public interest; and helps to provide ways to inform and involve Union’s various audiences in an effort to gain understanding and support for Union Public Schools and the services it provides.

 The Communications Department provides a system for fostering open, two-way communications and good relationships between the district and its various internal audiences (students, certified employees, support employees, Board of Education members, administrators, etc.) and external audiences (parents, taxpayers, community organizations, lawmakers, businesses, etc.).
-In 2012, the Communications Department was recognized with five awards from the Oklahoma School Public Relations Association.
+In 2015, the Communications Department was recognized with 11 awards from the Oklahoma School Public Relations Association.

 Four specialists help the executive director manage the department’s needs:

 The Communications Department also relies on a team of staff members appointed to serve as communication representatives.
 The communication representatives are charged with helping the department keep abreast of news at school sites and departments throughout the district.

 The Communications Department produces a number of printed and electronic-based products designed to inform patrons about Union Public Schools.
 The department also oversees the Alumni Center at the High School.

 More than 40 publications are printed and include everything from handbooks, course offerings and report cards, to brochures, programs and annual reports.